Kinovea/kinovea-docs/source/measurement/tracking.rst

 ------------
 To track a drawing object over time follow these steps:

-* Right click the object and choose Tracking > Start tracking.
+* Right click the object and choose :menuselection:`Tracking --> Start tracking`.
-* Move the video forward using the Next frame button, the mouse wheel or the Play button.
+* Move the video forward using the :guilabel:`Next frame` button, the mouse wheel or the :guilabel:`Play` button.
 * Adjust the points position as necessary during the path creation.
-* To finish tracking, right click inside the tracking window and choose Stop tracking.
+* To finish tracking, right click inside the tracking window and choose :menuselection:`Stop tracking`.

 .. image:: /images/measurement/tracking-start.png

-Each tool define exactly which of its points are tracked or not.
+Each tool type defines exactly which ones of its points are tracked or not.
 The following drawing can be tracked:

 * Position: Marker.
 * Distance: Line.